Just How Much Money Should You Spend on College Anyway?

 If you are planning on earning a degree that ensures great pay down the road, then you might not need to worry too much about the debt that you accumulate in college.
 However, you should keep some issues in mind.
 Many people earn degrees in certain fields, only to discover that they hate the profession that goes along with the degree.
 This means that they often switch to careers that pay less, often far, far less.
 At this point, the high paying career they believed they would have doesn’t materialize.

-Determining how much to spend on college isn’t necessarily easy to figure out.
+Determining how much money to spend on college isn’t necessarily easy to figure out.
 If you know exactly what it is that you want to do for a career, then this decision may be easier for you than it is for others.
 Taking your time and thinking about how your college debt may impact your future is a savvy move and one you are quite unlikely to regret.